oliver-veal/robotics-coursework/docs/source/index.rst

    q = [q_a, q_b]

+Either formulation is acceptable and correct.

-Forward Kinematics Tester to validate solution (confirm error in test points)
+To further test if both of these equations are correct, a Forward Kinematics Tester was coded to validate the outut.
+This was also used to confirm the error in the test points.

 .. code-block:: python
    :linenos: